flutter/website/src/development/ui/advanced/typography.md

 1. Select a font, such as **Roboto** to open up its details page.
 1. Roboto has 12 styles, and each style is previewed on its details page, along with the name of that variation.
-1. In real time, you can move the pixel slider to preview the font at different pixel sizes.
+1. In real time, move the pixel slider to preview the font at different pixel sizes.
 1. Select the **Type tester** tab to see the supported styles for the font.
 In this case, there are 3 supported styles.